 Myth: My high school grades aren't good enough to qualify for aid.

 Fact: The vast majority of federal and state aid is based on financial need, not grades.
 For many private scholarships, grades don't count as much as you might think.
 Many of them are awarded based on other criteria, such as financial need, leadership, residence, major, and heritage.

 Myth: Paying for advice will increase the amount of aid I get.

 Fact: Applying for aid can appear complicated at first.
-But you can get free help from CollegeData, your high school counselor, and college financial aid offices.
-Don't fall for slick seminars promising the moon for a "mere" $1,000 or more!
+But you can get free help from CollegeData, your high school counselor, nonprofit and community organizations, and college financial aid offices.

 Myth: Students from minority groups get the most financial aid.